 - It’s more expensive than the distemper paints

-- They have very low drying rate at humid places.
+- They have a very low drying rate in humid places.